It4lik/LDAPDockerRegistry/README.md

 	```

-5. Build your own Nginx container.
+5. Build your own Nginx container :
 Issue this from the LDAPDockerRegistry directory.
 	**The dot at the end of the line matters.
 Don't forget it.**
 	``` bash